womenbuildweb3/30daysofweb3.xyz/curriculum/es/6-configuración-del-frontend/6-calling-your-contract.md

+---
+title: Calling Your Contract ESPANOL
-# Calling your contract ESPANOL
+description: Call your smart contract methods using Ethers.js.
+optional: false
+tweet: "Call smart contract methods using Ethers.js with #30DaysofWeb3 @womenbuildweb3 💥"
+---

 Open up `create-event.js` in the `pages` folder.
 You can see a preview of this page by going to http://localhost:3000/create-event.
 You should see a form with all of the input fields we need already set up.